 Kaenon Clarke Review

-Cons: Peripheral coverage not ideal, cleaner bag a little stiff, may be sporty-looking
+Cons: Peripheral coverage not ideal, can still bounce a little

 Compare to Similar Products